nyu-mll/jiant/guides/tutorials/quick_start_simple.md

 ### Early Stopping

 To do early stopping, we can perform validation evaluation at regular intervals over the course of training, and select the best model weights based on validation performance.
-For expedience, we often do not want to evaluate on the whole validaiton set, but only a subset.
+For expedience, we often do not want to evaluate on the whole validation set, but only a subset.
 To do early stopping, use the following arguments as an example:

 ```
     --eval_every_steps 1000